Appropriation (Parliament) (2020-2021) Bill 2020

 12.33 pmMr WHITINGSupports

-There was a lack of clarity in the estimates process about the real infrastructure pipeline.
-In terms of the feedback I am currently getting from the construction industry, particularly civil construction, it is really looking for a clear, transparent pipeline for infrastructure projects.2021-02-23View Hansard
+There was a lack of clarity in the estimates process about the real infrastructure pipeline.2021-02-23View Hansard

 3.05 pmMs LEAHYMixed

-Explicitly stated the LNP agrees with passing the budget while expressing serious concerns about debt levels, unemployment, and lack of transparency in the estimates process.
+Stated the LNP agrees with passing the budget but holds concerns about increasing debt and the government's spending.

-Whilst the LNP opposition agrees with passing the budget, we do hold concerns about the Palaszczuk Labor government's 2020 budget.
-Debt is increasing by more than what the Labor government promised prior to the election.2021-02-23View Hansard
+Whilst the LNP opposition agrees with passing the budget, we do hold concerns about the Palaszczuk Labor government's 2020 budget.2021-02-23View Hansard

 3.10 pmMr MADDENSupports